 name (e. g. |

 |__u8||Location of the device in the system, a NUL-terminated ASCII string.
 For example: "PCI:0000:05:06.0".
 This information is intended for users, to distinguish multiple identical devices.
 If no such information is available the field must simply count the devices controlled by the driver ("platform:vivi-000").
 The bus_info must start with "PCI:" for PCI boards, "PCIe:" for PCI Express boards, "usb-" for USB devices, "I2C:" for i2c devices, "ISA:" for ISA devices, "parport" for parallel port devices and "platform:" for platform devices.|

 Version number of the driver.

-Starting on kernel 3.1, the version reported is provided per V4L2 subsystem, following the same Kernel numberation scheme.
-However, it should not always return the same version as the kernel, if, for example, an stable or distribution-modified kernel uses the V4L2 stack from a newer kernel.
+Starting with kernel 3.1, the version reported is provided by the V4L2 subsystem following the kernel numbering scheme.
+However, it may not always return the same version as the kernel if, for example, a stable or distribution-modified kernel uses the V4L2 stack from a newer kernel.

 The version number is formatted using the

 #define KERNEL_VERSION(a,b,c) (((a) << 16) + ((b) << 8) + (c)) __u32 version = KERNEL_VERSION(0, 8, 1); printf ("Version: %u.%u.%u\n", (version >> 16) & 0xFF, (version >> 8) & 0xFF, version & 0xFF);